 What to Wear (for beginners)

 This page concentrates on competitive dress.
-For more general information and what to wear for classes and general dancing, see here.
+For more general information and what to wear for classes / lessons and general dancing, see the social dress page.

 Beginners competitions are always in non-competitive dress.
 At university competitions, this must comply with the IVDA guidelines (section 3.18 of the IVDC constitution).
 It does not permit items designed for competitive wear, but it does allow practice wear (included latin trousers) sold by dance retailers.

 Men: Plain dark trousers, plain shirts, ties or bow ties, waistcoats.

 Ladies: Plain skirt or trousers, tops without excessive adornment, dress (not a ballgown).

 For men, fairly loose-fitting trousers are recommended so that you can stride out properly.
 The length is also important; they should not be so long that you tread on them, but not so short that they show your socks when you point your feet.
 Remember to wear black socks!
 If you have particularly long arms, find a shirt to match so that it is not too tight when you raise your arms into hold.
 A nice shirt with cufflinks is much better than one with ordinary buttons at the cuffs.